Jasveer8172791/Inventory-Analysis/my_readme_(1).md

 Created the necessary tables using the provided SQL schema.

-Load the cleaned dataset into MySQL.
+Loaded the cleaned dataset into MySQL.

-Connect Power BI to SQL Database:
+Connected Power BI to MySQL Database:

 Imported data from MySQL.

-Create visualizations and configure automatic refresh intervals.
+Created visualizations and configure automatic refresh intervals.

 Validate Real-time Updates:
 Done data modifications in MySQL are reflected in Power BI.

-## 📋 Author: Jasveer
+## 📋 Author: Jasveer Singh

 ## ✉ Feedback
 We value your feedback to improve this dashboard.